jcalvarado1965/go-stepflow/README.md

 In this case both the `adder` and `multiplier` endpoints will be invoked three times, with POST body set to `[1, 2, 3]`, `[4, 5, 6]` and `[7, 8, 9]` respectively.

 ## join and race steps
-Children flows from a split can proceed to completion and the engine will finish the workflow once all children are finished.
+Children flows from a split can proceed to completion and the executor will finish the workflow once all children are finished.
 However it can be useful to merge the children flows before executing subsequent steps (think map/reduce).

 The `join` step will wait until all children flows are finished, then re-activate the parent flow, setting the flow data to the merged data from all the children.
 If the children were split from a `distribute` step acting on an array, the merged data will be an array containing each of the children flows' data.
 If the split was from a `distribute` on an object, or a `broadcast` step, the merged data will be an object, with keys set to the `distribute` object keys or the `broadcast` step id's, respectively, and the key values set to the children flows' data.